matteo14c/HaploCoV/docs/source/genomic.rst

 | 1. **Highly variable genomes.** These are genomic variants found in at least 25 *highly divergent* genomic sequences that have 6 or more additional genomic variants w.r.t the reference strain to which they are assigned.
 Highly divergent genomic variants are computed by considering non overlapping intervals of 60 days.
 For example 960\_1200\_list.txt from the list of genomic variants from genome sequences isolated from 960 to 1200 days after Mon 2019-12-30 (day 0 according to HaploCoV, see `here<https://haplocov.readthedocs.io/en/latest/metadata.html#dates-and-time-in-haplocov>`_).
 These files are stored under the folder: **HighVar**.
 |
-| 2. **Country specific genomic variants.** Genomic variants reaching a frequency of 1% or higher, for at least 15 days in a specific country at any time point from Mon 2019-12-30.
-In these case each file represents a country, unlike country_list.txt, which reports genomic variants that were frequent at any country.
+| 2. **Country specific genomic variants.** Genomic variants reaching a frequency of 1% or higher, for at least 30 days in a specific country at any time point from Mon 2019-12-30.
+In this case each file represents a country, unlike country_list.txt which reports genomic variants that were frequent at any country.
 These files are stored under the folder: **country**.
 |
-| 3. **Increased prevalence genomic variants.** Genomic variants showing an increase in their prevalence of a 1.5 fold or greater in at least one country, at different months, and starting from January 2020.
+| 3. **Genomic variants with increased prevalence.** Genomic variants showing an increase in their prevalence of a 1.5 fold or greater in at least one country, at different months, and starting from January 2020.
 These files are stored under the folder: **HighFreq.**
 |
 Lineage/variants in HaploCoV
 =============================